Things to Do in Yosemite Valley: The Ultimate Guide

 Bug lodge entrance building exterior

-If none of those options seem quite right, or they are booked up (this happens surprisingly early!), there are great options just outside the park.
+If none of those options seem quite right, or they’re booked up (this happens surprisingly early!), there are great options just outside the park.
 While these recommendations will require a YARTS bus ride to reach the valley, they are still convenient, great places to stay for a Yosemite vacation.

-Along Hwy 140 you will find, in order of distance from the valley, the View Lodge, the Cedar Lodge, and the Bug Rustic Mountain Resort.
+Heading along Hwy 140, you’ll find the View Lodge, the Cedar Lodge, and the Bug Rustic Mountain Resort (in order of distance).
 The View and The Cedar are the more traditional lodging options.
 Both are situated on the river with multiple pools and spas, game rooms, and classic hotel rooms.
-The Cedar Lodge even has 3 onsite dining options.
+The Cedar Lodge even has three onsite dining options.

 Camping in Yosemite Valley

-Of course you don’t need to sleep within 4 sturdy walls in Yosemite.
-There are 4 campgrounds right in Yosemite Valley.
-Upper Pines and Camp 4 (walk-in) are the only valley campgrounds open year round.
-Reservations are required for all campgrounds in the park from April – October and spots fill FAST.
-There is a limited selection of first-come first-served sites available October – May.
+There are four campgrounds in Yosemite Valley, but Upper Pines and Camp 4 (walk-in) are the only ones that are open year-round.
+Reservations are required for all park campgrounds from April to October, and spots fill fast.
+There is a limited selection of first-come, first-served sites available October – May.

-For a complete list of campgrounds in Yosemite, with details including estimated seasonal opening dates, head to the National Park Service Site.
+For a complete list of campgrounds in Yosemite — including their estimated seasonal opening dates — head to the National Park Service website.

 Where to Eat in Yosemite Valley

-Surprisingly, there are a handful of really great places to eat in Yosemite Valley, ranging from grocery stores, to casual outdoor eateries, to the upscale-dining experience offered at the Ahwahnee.
+If you haven’t brought your own food, there are plenty of great places to eat in Yosemite Valley, ranging from grocery stores to casual outdoor eateries to the upscale dining experience offered at the Ahwahnee.

 Eating at The Ahwahnee